capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 ```

 The same goes for the `Chaos` network or its feature staging area `Staging.Chaos`

+The network endpoints for the sub nets stay the same whereas the dictionary endpoint varies slightly like `Staging.Chaos` or `Dev.Chaos`, only requiring the specific versions of a network.

+For example, the Dictionary endpoint for `Staging.Chaos` being `https://dictionary-staging.ternoa.dev/` and `https://dictionary-dev.ternoa.dev/` for `Dev.Chaos`.

 **Learn more about the different network versions over at `Ternoa-Fundamentals/Networks`**

+## Using Dictionary as an Explorer

+As the Dictionary records all generic data (be it Intrinsic or Extrinsic), It can be later used to visualize and relay On-Chain information as a Block explorer like [etherscan](https://etherscan.io/) for the ethereum blockchain.

+You can use Ternoa's " [Explorer](https://explorer.ternoa.com/) " as a Blockchain Search Engine, which enables you to visualize the On-Chain activity, explore public addresses and their Transaction history, gather information about individual blocks and much more.